keboola/connection-docs/tutorial/write/gooddata.md

 {: .image-popup}
 ![Screenshot - New GoodData Writer](/tutorial/write/gooddata-writer-intro-4.png)

-**Setup GoodData Project** to continue:
+**Set Up GoodData Project** to continue:

 {: .image-popup}
 ![Screenshot - Setup GoodData Project](/tutorial/write/gooddata-writer-intro-setup-project.png)

 Keboola Connection can create a free Demo GoodData project for you.
-However, it expires in one month from the date it has been created.
+However, it expires in one month from the date it was created.

 {: .image-popup}
 ![Screenshot - Create GoodData Project](/tutorial/write/gooddata-writer-create-demo-project.png)